Veterinary Imaging Education and Training

 Soft Tissue Level 2 Ultrasound: Intermediate to Advanced

-The objective for this course is for the attendee to learn the normal and abnormal appearance of all abdominal organs, including pancreas, adrenal glands, and lymph nodes.
-In addition, scanning technique, machine controls necessary to create a high quality diagnostic image, measurements, and following a consistent scanning protocol will be emphasized.
+The objective of this course is for the attendee to learn the normal and abnormal appearance of all abdominal organs, including the pancreas, adrenal glands, and lymph nodes.
+In addition, scanning technique, machine controls necessary to create a high-quality diagnostic image, measurements, and following a consistent scanning protocol will be emphasized.
 Hands-on scanning will focus on scan technique, recognition of anatomy, and creating a diagnostic scan.
-Veterinary ultrasound guided aspiration and biopsy technique will be covered, and case studies will be presented.
+Veterinary ultrasound guided aspiration and biopsy techniques will be covered, and case studies will be presented.
 The course will be taught by a Board Certified Veterinary Radiologist.
-Attendees will earn 15 RACE approved CE credits.
+Attendees will earn 18 RACE-approved CE credits.

-The 1st day will be lecture and the 2nd day will be hands-on scanning on a variety of Samsung Ultrasound systems (3 students per station).
+The 1st day will be a lecture and the 2nd day will be hands-on scanning on a variety of Samsung Ultrasound systems (3 students per station).
 Lunch and snacks will be provided.
+10 Hours of Online Didactic to be sent out two weeks prior to class, and 8 hours of live hands-on scanning on July 16th and November 12th.